Has ‘Attachment Parenting’ changed over time?

 Some say that young children need to go to daycare to get ‘social interaction’.
 Do you agree?

 Rubbish!
 Rubbish!
 In daycare, children learn germs and bad habits.
 That’s it.
 The best school is at home.
-When a child has a foundation of parents, and the parents can choose which children their child can play with.
-The biggest mistake I’ve seen parents do is say “I want my child to be exposed to all kinds of different philosophies so when they get older they can make their decision.”
+When a child has a foundation of parents, the parents can choose which children their child can play with.
+The biggest mistake I’ve seen parents make is to say, “I want my child to be exposed to all kinds of different philosophies so when they get older, they can make their decision.”
 No ~ doesn’t work.
-You have to get that child’s brain focused on a certain way of doing things “this is how we act; this is what we believe; this is how we talk; this is how we respect people; this is how we treat other kids ~ we don’t hit, we don’t bully; this is how we act” and that becomes part of the child’s brain ~ in the first 5 years.
+You have to get that child’s brain focused on a certain way of doing things “this is how we act; this is what we believe; this is how we talk; this is how we respect people; this is how we treat other kids ~ we don’t hit, we don’t bully; this is how we act”, and that becomes part of the child’s brain ~ in the first five years.
 Then they go to school and can make their choices.
 But you send them with a foundation.
 If you don’t send a child to school with a foundation, germs and bad habits!